iechor/docs/content/manuals.md

   icon: payments
   link: /billing/
 - title: Subscription
-  description: Commercial use licenses for Docker products.
+  description: Commercial use licenses for iEchor products.
   icon: card_membership
   link: /subscription/
 ---

-This section contains user guides on how to install, set up, configure, and use Docker products.
+This section contains user guides on how to install, set up, configure, and use iEchor products.

 ## Developer tools